StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

 :::
 ::::
 :::: double
-- JS makes Objects the central part of the language
+- JavaScript makes **Objects** the central part of the language
   - All data in JS are either objects or can be accessed through objects
-  - Even functions are objects
+  - Even functions are objects(!!!)
   - Objects are extremely flexible and can be modified at any time
 ::::
 :::::

-::: warning
+::: warning center
 So, working with and understanding objects is key to understanding JavaScript as a language.
 :::